With the start of a new year and new decade, we looked at some of the predictions in the tech industry for 2020 and beyond.

 Automation, specifically Robotic Process Automation (RPA), is growing in popularity and will continue to do so throughout 2020.
 Rather than replacing people with robots, RPA is more concerned with taking repetitive tasks from human workers and giving them to a machine instead.

-By automating daily operations systems, this will free up employee’s time so that they can focus on more important tasks such as interacting with customers.
+By automating daily operating systems, this will free up employee’s time so that they can focus on more important tasks such as interacting with customers.

 Over the last few years, the lines between work and home life have become blurred.
 A recent study has found that 70% of the global workforce work remotely at least once a week.
 This has been made possible through the evolution of technology, including hi-speed internet, cloud computing, task delegation software and project management tools.